rolandshoemaker/theca/README.md

 If you use a synchronization tool like Dropbox, ownCloud, BitTorrent Sync, or some obscure `rsync` setup you can easily share your note profiles between machine by using `--profile-folder` to specify a folder for your profiles that is synced and your sync'r should do the rest for you.
+Since `theca` makes transactional*-ish* updates to the profile files it should be perfectly safe, unless you concurrently edit a profile, although `theca` will attempt to merge changes when this happens.

 ## Tab completion

-There are preliminary `bash` and `zsh` tab completion scripts in the `completion/` directory that can be installed manually or using the `--bash-complete` or `--zsh-complete` flags with `sudo ./build.sh install`.
+There are preliminary `bash` and `zsh` tab completion scripts in the `completion/` directory that can be installed manually or using the `--bash-complete` or `--zsh-complete` flags with `sudo ./build.sh install` when installing the `theca` binary.
 They both need quite a bit of work but are still relatively usable for the time being.

 ## Development

 Currently there is only one developer of `theca`, myself, so literally any other pair of eyes looking at the codebase would be super useful, especially considering how recently I started using Rust, so feel free to submit pull requests!

+I'm pretty sure there are quite a few places where memory optimizations could be made, as well as various other speed and design improvements.

 ### JSON profile format